WHEN THUNDER ROARS…GO INDOORS

 Thunderstorms produce some of the most dangerous weather on earth…including tornadoes… flash floods…large hail…and destructive straight-line winds.
 However…the most dangerous aspect of thunderstorms in Colorado is usually lightning.

 Since 1980…lightning has killed and injured more people in Colorado than any other thunderstorm hazard…with an average of 3 fatalities and 13 injuries each year.
 These numbers are probably higher as studies indicate that many lightning casualties...especially injuries...are not reported.
+In 2013 there were no documented lightning fatalities in Colorado.
+However…22 people were struck by lightning within the state and all survived.

 In addition to producing human casualties...lightning also ignites most forest and rangeland fires in the Centennial State.
 Many of these wildfires occur when lightning is generated from thunderstorms which produce little or no rainfall.
 This type of lightning is commonly referred to as dry lightning.